How to Tell If Your Phone Has Been Hacked

 Enable multi-factor authentication.
 Actually, everyone should do this now, wherever they can, and not wait for a compromised device.
 Many popular apps and services allow this (including Facebook, Google, and major banks).
 While it doesn’t necessarily help you once your device is compromised, doing so now lessens the impact if your device gets hit.
 The steps will vary on different apps and devices, but the best starting point is to look in Settings or System Preferences for Security.
-On the iPhone, if you’re using iOS 10.3 or later, enable 2FA for your Apple ID by going to Settings > [Your Name] > Password & Security.
+On the iPhone, enable 2FA for your Apple ID by going to Settings > [Your Name] > Password & Security.

 Restore your device.
 This process allows you to wipe your device clean, then restore your data from Cloud storage.
 It can be a challenge, but it’s far easier today than it has ever been.
 The exact steps depend on your device, but Apple and Google have straightforward and easily discovered directions for backing up (something else you should do regularly!) and restoring your iPhone or Android.